Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Phase Diagram

-To explore the low-field and low-temperature region of the phase diagram, we examine the magnetic field dependence of $M$, $\textup{d}M/\textup{d}B$, and $C_{\rm p}$ in Figure~\ref{fig:3}.
-The $B\rightarrow 0$ differential susceptibility $\textup{d}M/\textup{d}B$ increases continuously upon cooling to the lowest temperatures accessed (0.3~K), indicating gapless magnetic excitations at low fields.
-Indeed, at the lowest $B$ and $T$, $\textup{d}M/\textup{d}B$ increases with the field, leading to a peak at an apparent crossover field that approaches $B\approx 0.51(3)$~T at low $T$.
-Considering that $Z_3$ symmetry is broken in the UUD phase, the fact that this phase can be accessed through a crossover at the lowest temperature indicates that $Z_3$ symmetry is effectively broken in zero field at these temperatures, as also apparent from the diverging correlation length (Fig.~\ref{fig:1}h).
-Above 5~K, where the crossover peak in $\textup{d}M/\textup{d}B$ is absent, $M$ increases linearly with $B$ (Fig.~\ref{fig:3}a) and $\textup{d}M/\textup{d}B$ remains constant (Fig.~\ref{fig:3}b) at low fields.
-The transition to the UUD phase is marked by a sharp peak, consistent with the Potts transition.
+To explore the low-field and low-temperature region of the phase diagram, we examine the magnetic field dependence of $M$, $\textup{d}M/\textup{d}H$, and $C_{\rm p}$ in Fig.~\ref{fig:3}.
+The $H\rightarrow 0$ differential susceptibility $\textup{d}M/\textup{d}H$ continuously increases upon cooling to the lowest temperatures accessed (0.3~K), indicating gapless magnetic excitations at low fields (Fig.~\ref{fig:3}a,b).
+In fact, at the lowest $H$ and $T$, $\textup{d}M/\textup{d}H$ increases with field, leading to a peak at an apparent crossover field that approaches $0.51(3)$~T at low $T$.
+Considering that $Z_3$ symmetry is broken in the UUD phase, the fact that this phase can be accessed through a crossover at the lowest temperature indicates that $Z_3$ symmetry is effectively broken in zero field at these temperatures.
+This is consistent with the long correlation length $\xi$ of the UUD phase (Fig.~\ref{fig:1}e).
+Fig.~\ref{fig:3}c,d show the apparent termination of the Potts transition at ($T$, $\mu_0 H$) = (4.5~K, 1.1~T), which may represent the vanishing of entropy associated with the transition rather than a critical endpoint.
+This would be consistent with the theoretical predictions of successive Berezinskii–Kosterlitz–Thouless (BKT) transitions associated with $Z_3$ symmetry breaking \cite{miyashita1985phase, miyashita1986magnetic, sheng1992ordering, ulaga2024finite} extending from this point to zero field (Fig.~\ref{fig:3}e).

-The specific heat capacity data in Figures~\ref{fig:3}c-e show a distinct second-order phase transition peak on top of a broad maximum for $T>5~$K. With increasing temperature, the Potts transition peak gains strength (Fig.~\ref{fig:3}c) and shifts to higher fields until.
-At 10~K, the reentrant nature of the UUD phase is apparent, with a second sharp peak marking the upper boundary of the UUD phase within the accessible 14~T field range.
-However, the additional high-field phase, identified in d$M$/d$T$ (Fig.~\ref{fig:2}c), is not apparent in this field regime.
-In Figure~\ref{fig:3}e, the apparent termination of the Potts transition at ($T$, $B$) = (4.5~K, 1.1~T) may represent \red{the vanishing of entropy associated with the transition rather than a critical endpoint.
-This would be consistent with the theoretical predictions of successive Berezinskii–Kosterlitz–Thouless (BKT) transitions associated with the $Z_3$ symmetry breaking \cite{miyashita1985phase, miyashita1986magnetic, sheng1992ordering, ulaga2024finite} extending from this point to zero field (Fig.~\ref{fig:1}a,b).
-Further experimental work is needed in this regime to explore the BKT transitions associated with Z$_3$ and U$(1)$ symmetry breaking.}
+For temperatures above 5~K, where the crossover peak in $\textup{d}M/\textup{d}H$ is absent, $M$ increases linearly with $H$ (Fig.~\ref{fig:3}a) at low fields, and the transition to the UUD phase is marked by a sharp peak (Fig.~\ref{fig:3}b), consistent with the Potts transition.
+With increasing temperature, this Potts transition peak gains strength and shifts to higher fields (Fig.~\ref{fig:3}c).
+At 10~K, the re-entrant nature of the UUD phase is apparent, with a second sharp peak marking the upper boundary of the UUD phase within the accessible 14~T field range.
+Note that the putative high-field supersolid phase, identified from d$M$/d$T$ (Fig.~\ref{fig:2}c), is not yet apparent in this field regime.